IBM/vpc-python-sdk/README.md

 This SDK uses [Semantic Versioning](https://semver.org), and as such there may be backward-incompatible changes for any new `0.y.z` version.

-**Note** As IBM continues to invest and innovate on the IBM Cloud Virtual Private Cloud (gen 2 compute) infrastructure, we're focusing on delivering maximum value in a single VPC Infrastructure platform.
-To support this effort, generation 1 compute infrastructure is being deprecated.
-The end of service date is 26 February 2021.
-For more information, see the [Start your migration](https://www.ibm.com/cloud/blog/announcements/start-your-vpc-gen1-to-vpc-gen2-migration) blog.

 ## Table of Contents